The Thomas Pages homepage

 emphasis mine.

-This Scripture refers to a unique act of God which preceded the creation of His universe, if words mean anything.
 But before understanding the nature of this act of God we need first to understand the nature of this God.

 It is

-vital to remember that the eternal and infinite nature of God necessarily precedes any act of God relative to the universe or anything in it!
+vital to remember that the eternal and infinite nature of God necessarily precedes any act of God relative to the created universe or anything in it!

 The Bible's revelation of the eternal nature of God includes an infinite attribute which has become known as omniscience, or all-knowing.
 Put simply: this means that there was never a time when God did not know everything about everything!